Raised beds are great, aren’t they? Even if you have terrible soil where you live, you can still have a beautiful garden with raised beds.

 How about the tasty Atlantic potato, a homemade potato chip lover’s dream?
 Or whip up a batch of heavenly lavender-colored mashed potatoes with some Adirondack potatoes.
 Perhaps, like me, you love a good red-skinned potato salad?
 Then the Strawberry Paw is for you.

-Potatoes are ridiculously easy to grow and make a fantastic addition to any garden, but there are some things you need to do differently if growing potatoes in raised beds.
+Potatoes are ridiculously easy to grow and make a fantastic addition to any garden.

 Let’s grow some spuds in those raised beds, shall we?